Rohannorden2121/FungiMap/README.md

 ### Validation Results

 **Forest Ecosystem Analysis**
-Dominance by *Trichoderma* species including 45% of classified fungal reads (fungi are biocontrol agents and promote plant growth) and form good associations with plant roots.
+Most are *Trichoderma* species including 45% of classified fungal reads (fungi are biocontrol agents and promote plant growth and form good associations with plant roots).
 High abundance of *Trichoderma* in forest soils consistent with its known ecological role (nutrient cycling and lowering pathogen rate in plants).

 **Marine Environment Analysis**
-Diversity in fungal communities with *Cryptococcus* yeasts= 38% of identified sequences.
+More diversity in fungal communities with *Cryptococcus* yeasts= 38% of identified sequences.
 We can see that through this the fungal diversity (marine) has been underestimated (perhaps due to limitations of identification methods that are culture-based).
-Yeasts in marine environments shows their importance in carbon cycling for ocean and food webs.
+Yeast in marine environments shows their importance in carbon cycling for ocean and food webs.

 **Agricultural Soil Analysis**
 Pathogen detection with *Fusarium* species known to cause crop diseases.
-Early detection of them allows farmers to use preventive measures that can prevent a lot of crop loss.
-Monitoring pathogen levels in agricultural soils gives good information for pathogens in farms and ways to combat them.
+Early detection of them allows farmers to use preventive measures that can prevent crop loss.
+Monitoring pathogen levels in agricultural soils allows us to have more info of pathogens in farms and ways to combat them.

 ## Repository (for navigation)